ArianeBeaudin/arianebeaudin.github.io/_posts/2020-12-18-topics-to-explore-in-2021.md

 I honestly don't think I'll be able to stick to any plan in 2021.
 I am always changing my plans.
 But here's a few certainty for 2021 :
 - I will do at least one semester in Animation culturelle at UQAM.
 - I will try TELUQ's system by taking at least one class from the Majeure en éducation aux adultes.
-- I will run for mayor in the upcoming municipal elections in Mercier-Hochelaga-Maisonneuve.
+- I will run for mayor or municipal advisor in the upcoming municipal elections in Mercier-Hochelaga-Maisonneuve.

 Regarding those facts, here some stuff I absolutely want to study in my spear time or throughout my school project :
 - Municipalism and history of Mercier-Hochelaga-Maisonneuve